craft-forge/filament-translation-manager-docs/README.md

 ![Key Usage](https://raw.githubusercontent.com/craft-forge/filament-translation-manager-docs/master/.github/check-usage.jpg)

-Click **Check Usage** on any translation to see where it's used in your codebase.
+Click **Check Usage** on any translation to see where the key is used in the codebase.
 Laravel system keys (validation, auth, etc.) are recognized as framework-internal.

 ---